Anti-Netanyahu protests mount after Israel passes judicial bill | Politics

 - Israel

-Israeli doctors began a 24-hour strike and black ads covered newspaper front pages on Tuesday in a furore over the hard-right government's ratification of initial judicial changes that critics fear will endanger independence of the courts.
-A first bill curbing Supreme Court review of some government decisions passed in a stormy Knesset parliament on Monday after a walkout by lawmakers.
+Israeli doctors began a 24-hour strike and black ads covered newspaper front pages on Tuesday in a furore over the hard-right government's ratification of the first part of judicial reforms that critics fear endanger independence of the courts.
+The bill curbing Supreme Court review of some government decisions passed in a stormy Knesset parliament on Monday after a walkout by lawmakers.
 Some accused long-serving Prime Minister Benjamin Netanyahu of pushing Israel towards autocracy.

 With demonstrations convulsing Israel for months, thousands took to the streets and scuffled with police on Monday night.
 "A Black Day for Israeli Democracy," said the ad on the front of major newspapers placed by a group describing itself as worried hi-tech workers.

-The crisis has opened a deep divide in Israeli society and strained ties with its closest ally the United States, which called Monday's vote "unfortunate".
+The crisis has opened a deep divide in Israeli society and strained ties with Israel's closest ally, the United States, which called Monday's vote "unfortunate".
 Britain urged Israel to maintain the independence of courts, build consensus and preserve robust checks and balances.

 Protest leaders said growing numbers of military reservists would no longer report for duty if the government continued with its plans.
 Former top brass have warned that Israel's war-readiness could be at risk.
 Opposition leader Yair Lapid asked the reservists to hold off their no-show threat pending any Supreme Court ruling on appeals.
 Both a political watchdog group and the Israel Bar Association have filed challenges.